michael-duke/Portfolio/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Portofolio-Mobile-version-skeleton
+# Portofolio- MICHAEL MESFIN

-> For the first milestone in the process of creating my portfolio website, I will:
+> For this project in the process of creating my portfolio website, I will:
 > - Set up a new repository and prepare it for development using best practices (e.g. linters).
-> - Build the first 2 sections of the mobile website using the template you chose in the previous step.
+> - Build sections of the mobile website using the template you chose in the previous step.

 ## Built With